madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 ![Natural Cubic Splines fit to Data]({{ site.url }}/img/natural-cubic-splines-various-knots.png){: .center-{{ site.url }}/img }

 All thought they seem more complex, it is important to realize that the continuity constraints on the shape of the spline are strong.
-While estimating a piecewise linear spline with $r$ knots uses \(r+1\) parameters (ignoring the intercept), estimating a cubic spline takes only \(r\) parameters.
+While estimating a piecewise linear spline with $r$ knots uses $$r+1$$ parameters (ignoring the intercept), estimating a cubic spline takes only $$r$$ parameters.
 Indeed, in the above picture, the spline with only one knot is a *line*; this is because the slopes of the left hand and right hand line must match.

 The linear constraints near the edge of the data are intended to prevent the spline for overfitting near the boundaries of the data, as polynomial regression tends to do: